Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 **arcLength(curve,closed)**

-* The first parameter "**curve**" represents the contour.
+* The first parameter `curve` represents the contour.

-* The second parameter "**closed**" decide whether the contour is closed or not.
+* The second parameter `closed` decide whether the contour is closed or not.
 If it is closed, set is as **True**, otherwise False.

 <img class="common_img" src="../_static/media/chapter_5/section_17/media/image22.png" />

 * **Polygon Approximation**

-The searched "contours" maybe too complex and not smooth,
+The searched `contours` maybe too complex and not smooth,

-approxPolyDP function can be adopted to appropriately approximate the polygon curve, which is polygon approximation.
+`approxPolyDP` function can be adopted to appropriately approximate the polygon curve, which is polygon approximation.

 This function uses polygons to approximate the contour, utilizing the